storybookjs/react-native/docs/pages/configurations/custom-webpack-config/index.md

 title: 'Custom Webpack Config'
 ---

-**NOTE: Storybook doesn't currently support webpack 2, so write your storybook webpack config to be webpack 1.x-compatable.**
+## Default mode

-The default Webpack config of React Storybook is usually well balanced for a medium-size React project (specially created with [Create React App](https://github.com/facebookincubator/create-react-app)) or a library.
+The default Webpack config of Storybook is balanced for a medium-size project (specially created with [Create React App](https://github.com/facebookincubator/create-react-app)) or a library.
 But if you already have your own Webpack setup, that's not useable.

-That's why we allow you to customize our Webpack setup.
-There are a few ways to do it.
-Let's discuss:
+That's why we allow you to customize our Webpack setup by providing a `webpack.config.js` file exporting a **webpack 2** compatible config exported as a **commonjs module**.

+There are a few ways to do it:

-## Simple Mode
+## Extend Mode

+You'll get *extend-mode* by returning an object.

 Let's say you want to add [SASS](http://sass-lang.com/) support to Storybook.
 This is how to do it.
 Simply add the following content to a file called `webpack.config.js` in your Storybook config directory (`.storybook` by default ).